ACM-Student-Chapter-ETAMU/.github/profile/README.md

 website/ – Our official ACM website

-projects/ – Open-source and learning projects built by members
+projects/ – Open-source and learning projects built by all the students

 resources/ – Study guides, templates, tutorials, and notes